Huzefa-Mustafa/rapidminer-python/README.md

 # rapidminer-python
-Integration and usage of python with rapidminer
+Integration and usage of python with rapidminer using rapidminer python Extension and python rapidminer package